vangj/jsbayes-viz/README.md

 Lastly
 ======
-An working example is shown [here on Plunker](https://run.plnkr.co/plunks/fjL6Yq/) and you may fork the demo code by clicking [here](https://plnkr.co/edit/fjL6Yq).
+A working example is shown [here on Plunker](https://run.plnkr.co/plunks/fjL6Yq/) and you may fork the demo code by clicking [here](https://plnkr.co/edit/fjL6Yq).